-Strategy 5.4(b): Continue implementation of existing Depot Park master plan
+Strategy 5.4(b): Development of Norrie Park Master Plan

 STRATEGY 5.5: PROVIDE TOOLS THAT DIRECT PEOPLE TO PARKS IN THE COMMUNITY

 Parks and trails signage, maps, and kiosks should be included as part of the citywide wayfinding strategy.
 See p.
 4-16 in the Transportation Chapter for more details.
 The citywide wayfinding strategy should consider: